Hari-2kd2/python-gmail-smtp/README.md

 ## Troubleshooting

 - **IMAP Connection Issues**: Ensure that IMAP is enabled in your Gmail settings and that the credentials are correct.
 - **Google Meet Scheduling Errors**: Verify that `credentials.json` is correctly set up and that the Google Calendar API is enabled in your Google Cloud project.
+Ensure the Google Meet link is generated and accessible by checking the printed link after running the script.

 For further assistance, please check the [Google Calendar API documentation](https://developers.google.com/calendar) and the [IMAPClient documentation](https://imapclient.readthedocs.io/en/latest/).